eriqande/gaiah/cran-comments.md

 ## User Notices

-Updated a few things for compatibility with the soon-to-be-released dplyr 0.8.0.
+Revamped a small piece of NSE code for compatibility with the soon-to-be-released dplyr 1.0.0.